Toyota Proace Max Electric Review 2024

 -Ride and handling, dated styling

-Launched in 2024, the Toyota Proace Max Electric is the Japanese company’s large electric van – a beneficiary of Toyota’s shared van venture with the owner of Peugeot, Citroen, Fiat and Vauxhall.
+Launched in 2024, the Toyota Proace Max Electric is the Japanese company’s large battery-powered van — a result of its joint LCV venture with Stellantis, the manufacturing group that owns the Citroen, Fiat, Peugeot and Vauxhall brands.
+So how does it compare to its rivals?
+Read our full Toyota Proace Max Electric review.

-In essence, the Toyota Proace Max Electric is the same van as the Peugeot e-Boxer, Citroen e-Relay, Fiat e-Ducato and Vauxhall Movano Electric, and is based on the 3.5t large panel van body that was introduced way back in 2006.
+No surprise then that although it's new on the market, the Toyota Proace Max Electric is essentially the same van as the Citroen e-Relay, the Fiat E-Ducato and of course the Peugeot E-Boxer, all of which are EV versions of the the 3.5t large panel van body that was introduced way back in 2006.

 The Toyota Proace Max Electric is powered by an electric motor producing 272PS and 400Nm of torque with a 110kWh battery, meaning it can cover up to 261 miles (WLTP) on a single charge and is equipped as standard with a three-phase 11kW onboard charger.